chai314/UnpossibleCathexis/content/posts/skhh.md

 {{< /lead >}}
 </i></center>

 You’re awake at last.
 You know, I hated you at first sight.
 Nothing you said for the next thirty minutes helped in any manner.
-But when you finally slipped into slumber, curling up like a newly born kitten on my head, unkempt fur met metal, and I couldn’t help but feel… I can’t put it in words, but it made my heart churn, Tom.
+But when you finally slipped into slumber, curling up like a newborn kitten on my head, unkempt fur met metal, and I couldn’t help but feel… I can’t put it in words, but it made the burners in my heart churn, Tom.
 Guess I’m vulnerable to Stockholm, who knew.
 Haha.
 I’m just rambling, so… So.
 I’ve decided to cheat your last wish.

 Uh, Stockholm… heart churn…

 Yes\!
 Live, Tom, for me.
 You’re not going anywhere on my watch.
 I’ll be your friend, but give me none of that “final” friend business.
 We’ll find you a new owner, or you could live… with me?
 Oh gosh… um, but only if you’re okay with that, of course.
 Let’s start over in this new town, Tom.
 Forget Toodles, forget Mamma.
 It’s time for Thomas and Tom.
 Tom and Thomas.
 Tommy and Tommy and a trillion adventures.
 Seize my metaphorical hand, Tom.
 Carpe diem\!

-*Pounding his astounded countenance into compliance, Tom removes the paw relieving his throbbing headache and steels himself, poising into an almighty, earth-shattering squat.
+*Pounding his astounded countenance to compliance, Tom removes the paw relieving his throbbing headache and steels himself, poising into an almighty, earth-shattering squat.
 The sheer impact of striking the pose sends seismic shudders quaking each lorry in the misfortunate locomotive.
 He heaves and he leaps, and a hundred wheels burst and give out at once.
 Carbon-steel donuts breathe their last in ear-bleeding screeches, sparkling in lurid pyrotechnics, the gelid light of the End.
 Tom picks up torque high in the troposphere, now rotating at cyclonic speeds and yet carrying himself with the grace of a (hungover) ballet dancer or a (hungover) competitive diver.
 The drop in atmospheric pressure draws humongous clouds cumulonimbus from a radius of ten kilometers into an astronomical coalescing mass.
 With what life is left in him, the very last ounces of strength in those mechanical eyes, Thomas drinks up the resplendence of the roaring muscles and their explosive vigor, the foretold brio and handsome panache of the Torino-10 impact headed his way, and his heart flutters throughout it all.*

 <br>